We offer supported, temporary and emergency housing options to women and families. Contact our Housing Office

 This program allows individuals to purchase meat at a much lower price than prices at the supermarket and offers a 'hand up' and not a 'hand out'.
 YWCA secures meat at cost from a local butcher, and these boxes are portioned and sold to families at a reduction of 50% on the most expensive part of their grocery bill.
 We focus primarily on meat in the food boxes as families have access to donated produce and other groceries from Food Rescue and Yellowknife Co-op.
 Last year, 96 families and 254 people benefitted from the Food Box Program.
 Thank you to United Way NWT for their support of this program.

 Literacy & Computer Skills

 Family support workers and other skilled local organizations work with clients and children to assist with literacy skills and basic computer skills such as word processing, email, and more.
 And when parents are attending programming, kids can enjoy books and resources from the NWT Literacy Council to stay engaged and interested in learning and reading.

 What makes transitional housing different from an ordinary housing is the care and attention family support workers, who work with each family to look at issues such as debt, addictions and violence that have destabilized the family’s housing in the past.
-They work with families to make positive changes (such as repaying rental arrears and saving for a damage deposit) and to learn new skills such as cooking, literacy, budgeting, etc. After a stay of a year or so, newly-stable families move on to permanent housing in public housing or market rentals.
+We work with families to acquire housing, make positive changes (such as repaying rental arrears and saving for a damage deposit) and learn new skills such as cooking, literacy, budgeting, etc. After a stay of a year or so, newly-stable families move on to permanent housing in public housing or market rentals.